sanyaade-buildtools/gochess/README.md

 # The `chess` Package

 The `chess` package is where most of your "chess" related work will actually be done.
-It is where the definitions for pieces, board positions, valid moves, castling, en passant, and current turn are.
+It is where the definitions for pieces, board positions, valid moves, castling, en passant, and more are.

-## Creating a New Board
+## Creating a New Game

-Use the `chess.NewBoard` function to create a new `Board` with the correct position already setup.
+Use the `chess.Game` structure to hold any and all information about a game of chess.
+Simply call `NewGame()` one to get a brand new setup.

-	b := chess.NewBoard()
+	g := new(chess.Game)
+	g.NewGame()

+## Displaying the Board

+Once you have a `Game` structure, you can print out the `Position` of it at any time using the `Render()` function in the `Board`.

+	g.Position.Board.Render()

-You can output a `Board` to stdout using the `chess.PrintBoard` function, which will display something like...
+This will output a `Board` to `os.Stdout`, which will print something like...

 	  +---+---+---+---+---+---+---+---+
 	8 | r | n | b | q | k | b | n | r |